 Take pride in your work

-There are many more common writing mistakes.
+There are many more common grammar mistakes.
 It’s a very long list.

-But most of the more complex grammatical errors you might make are when you are writing in long-form.
+But most of the more complex grammatical errors you might make, such as misplaced modifiers, are when you are writing in long form.

 But you have plenty of time to craft, proofread and edit your writing.
-You are careful, thoughtful and methodical about how you prepare your text for a book, an article or a blog post.
+You are careful, thoughtful, and methodical about preparing your text for a book, an article, or a blog post.

 It’s what a writer does.

-It’s so easy to make the five simple mistakes listed above.
+It’s so easy to make the five simple and common writing mistakes listed above.
 Watch out for them.

-It is easy errors like these that can so quickly affect your reputation as a writer.
+Basic errors like these can so quickly affect your reputation as a writer.

 Never let your guard down

 You write because you want people to read your words.
-But with the amount of time we all spend online today, we are always writing.
+But with the time we spend online today, we are always writing.

-If you let your guard down and make silly or lazy mistakes, these errors will be seen by so many people.
+Never let your guard down and make silly or lazy mistakes.
+So many people will notice common grammatical errors.
 Then they will judge you by your words.

 Would they consider buying a book by an author who writes in all lowercase?